ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

-- Mapper softedge & fullscreen (prototype running, implement final version) <p/>
+- Mapper softedge & fullscreen (prototype running, implement final version, buttons are already in CP) <p/>
-- add udp:// control commands, (protoype runs, needs testing and implementation to CP <p/>
+- test UDP and add more commands to the script <p/>
 <p/>

 - fix bug when clock on screen, after stop it does not go away <p/>